-$$log P_t C_t = log S_t = \mu + log S{t-1} + \eta_t, \ \eta_t \stackrel{iid}{\sim} N(0, \sigma_n^2)$$ this process (to match the behavior of US aggregate activity) across the different models, and we define monetary non-neutrality as the variation in aggregate real consumption induced by the nominal shocks.
+$$log P_t C_t = log S_t = \mu + log S{t-1} + \eta_t, \ \eta_t \stackrel{\textit{ind}}{\sim} N(0, \sigma_n^2)$$

+This process stands in for monetary policy in these models: nominal output is determined exogenously, and firms' price responses to these shocks determine how inflation, and how real output respond.
+We will use the same parameter values for this process (to match the behavior of US aggregate activity) across the different models, and we define monetary non-neutrality as the variation in aggregate real consumption induced by the nominal shocks.
 This has become the main way of introducing monetary variables in the menu cost literature because it lends itself much more easily to the global solution methods that are used for such models than explicitly incorporating systematic monetary policy.
 Although Blanco (2015) developed a menu cost model with a Taylor-type policy rule, we do not attempt this for the models in this section.
 Our goal is to show how the price change distribution changes with inflation under different sticky price models, and the aggregate demand process that we use enables us to do this.
 Next, we describe the price setting problem faced by firms, which is the main dimension along which the different models vary.